Production and Development Co-ordinator

 1. Making Cinema

-Because it is the only source of public funding for feature films directed towards a cinema release the primary objective of BSÉ/IFB is to encourage, sustain and promote work in Ireland that is made to be shown on the big screen.
-In addition BSÉ/IFB will also have as part of its aims and objectives the support of certain other high quality audiovisual works.
+Because it is the only source of public funding for feature films directed towards a cinema release, Bord Scannán na hÉireann/the Irish Film Board's primary objective is to encourage, sustain and promote work in Ireland that is made to be shown on the big screen.
+In addition, BSÉ/IFB also has as part of its aims and objectives the support of certain other high-quality audiovisual works.

-- Documentaries will be rigorously assessed in terms of their potential to achieve theatrical release or stimulate interest from international film festivals.
-Preference will be given to ‘feature documentaries'; films aimed at a one-hour TV slot or shorter, with little or no international appeal, are unlikely to be supported.
+Documentaries will be rigorously assessed in terms of their potential to achieve theatrical release, stimulate interest from international film festivals or engage on new and emerging platforms.
+Preference will be given to visual, cinematic ‘feature documentaries'; films aimed at a one-hour TV slot or shorter, with little or no international appeal, are unlikely to be supported.
+Emphasis will be placed on backing directors, writers and producers whose careers to date clearly demonstrate a strong commitment to making cinematic documentaries.
 Besides BSÉ/IFB's commitment to cinema, this approach is also designed to respond to the manifest increase in theatrical audiences' desire to see documentaries.

-- Animation feature films and television series will be provided with funding in recognition both of the importance of Irish work in this field, and of the narrowness of the theatrical market that exists for animated features and the very limited funding from broadcasters for animation television series.
+Animation feature films and television series will be provided with funding in recognition of the importance of Irish work in this field, the narrowness of the theatrical market that exists for animated features and the very limited funding from broadcasters for animated television series.
 Preference will be given to original work from Irish talent that appears to be sufficiently inventive and striking to measure up to the big-screen format and/or international television and other distribution.

-- Television drama whether singles or series, will be funded for their inherent quality but other factors will also come into play.
-Strong emphasis will be placed on backing directors and writers whose careers to date clearly demonstrate an ability to make dramatic works, or who in the view of BSÉ/IFB are headed for a career in feature film or high quality television drama production.
-Further, BSÉ/IFB will need to be convinced that its financial involvement is crucial to the realisation of the programme or series and that the contribution from the broadcaster is commensurate with the seat of editorial control.
+Television drama, whether singles or series, will be rigorously assessed and may be funded for its inherent quality, but other factors will also come into play.
+Strong emphasis will be placed on backing directors, writers and producers whose careers to date clearly demonstrate an ability to make dramatic works or who, in the view of BSÉ/IFB, are headed for a career in feature-film or high-quality television drama production.
+Furthermore, BSÉ/IFB will need to be convinced that its financial involvement is crucial to the realisation of the programme or series and that the contribution from the broadcaster is commensurate with the seat of editorial control.
 BSÉ/IFB will also expect to contribute editorially to the development of this content.

-BSÉ/IFB funding will be directed to supporting projects which are original, of high quality and which brings to cinema, though the talents of Irish writers, directors, producers and other Irish personnel working in film, a different and distinctly Irish talent driven cultural experience.
-What originality will mean for BSÉ/IFB funding will be that funding decisions will favour those Irish writers and directors, producers and other personnel who bring to film distinctive voices, a strongly individual view of the world and create a film experience which gives a new and/or reinvigorated sensation to that experience.
+BSÉ/IFB funding will be directed to supporting projects that are original and of high quality, and that bring to cinema, though the talents of Irish writers, directors, producers and other Irish personnel, a different and distinctly Irish talent-driven cultural experience.
+Funding decisions will favour those Irish writers and directors, producers and other personnel who bring to film a distinctive voice and a strongly individual view of the world, and who create works that give a new and/or reinvigorated sensation to that experience.

-The requirement of Originality does not mean that existing forms of or genres of film will be avoided but that instead there is a distinctiveness and uniqueness to the approach to those forms of or genres of film and that the Irish writers, directors and producers supported will bring their own fresh approach and new thinking to these forms of or genres of films.
-Given the limited capacity for market and other funding of film in Ireland, Irish talent will need to be able to work with talent from other countries on projects being funded by BSÉ/IFB and originality will continue to be factored in as part of the assessment of the combined talents of all parties involved.
+These requirements do not mean that existing forms or genres of film will be avoided, but instead that the Irish writers, directors and producers supported will bring a fresh approach and new thinking to these forms or genres of films.
+Given the limited capacity for market and other funding of film in Ireland, Irish talent will need to be able to work with talent from other countries on projects being funded by BSÉ/IFB, and originality will continue to be factored in as part of the assessment of the combined talents of all parties involved.

-Consistent with its government remit, and responding to the present perceived needs of the Irish audiovisual production industry, BSÉ/IFB considers that certain projects, in terms of their content, provenance or benefit to the industry, represent clear priorities for its funding as against others.
+Consistent with its government remit and responding to the present perceived needs of the Irish audiovisual production industry, BSÉ/IFB considers that certain projects, in terms of their content, provenance or benefit to the industry, represent clear priorities for its funding.

 Strong preference will be given to submissions on behalf of projects which: